Psychology - Experimental (PhD)

 Psychological scientists conduct research to better understand human and animal behavior.
 Their scientific findings provide insights that improve teaching and learning methods, promote healthy child development, and improve visual and hearing aids, to list a few examples.

-The Psychological Science doctoral program at the University of Louisville is designed to prepare students for careers in academic, clinical, and applied research settings as well as industry positions involving psychological science, data analysis, and management.
+The Psychological Science doctoral program at the University of Louisville is designed to prepare students for careers in academic and applied research settings as well as industry positions involving psychological science, data analysis, and management.
 Our students are trained in core areas of psychology, research design and methods, data analysis, teaching, and oral and written communication, all of which makes our students highly employable.

 Research Training